 You are expected to attend all lessons, face to face and Zoom.
 If you miss two lessons in a term, your suitability for a place in OYA will have to be discussed and you may be asked to withdraw.

 OYA is for people who identify with their African heritage.
 In practical terms, that means Africans born in Africa or the Caribbean, or whose parents or grand-parents were born there.
 It includes people of mixed race, where one part is African/African-Caribbean.
 This is not about emphasising ‘Race’ but it is about African people coming together to discuss issues and solve problems common to them and celebrating a culture they share.

 No. It might seem like that sometimes, because there are more Nigerians in Africa, London and the world than e.g. Gambians (no offence, Gambians!).
 But OYA people come from all over Africa and the Caribbean.

 Does OYA give detention?

 No. Nobody ‘stays behind after OYA’ on a Saturday.
 Failure to respect OYA values (click here) is monitored and warnings given.

 We would not call it ‘kicked out’, but we may discuss with your family whether, given your repeated inability to engage positively with our activities, you should occupy a space in OYA that another person wants (click here).

-Why is OYA free for some people and not for others?
+Why is OYA not free?